 The EITest of 2017 is another good example of such malicious campaigns.
 If the clients fall into the trap and give them their sensitive personal information like login credentials, the hackers swiftly go ahead and con them.

 Some bad players can send infected links via email or social media inboxes.
 They can also leave these links in their comments or messages on blog posts and contact forms.
-Once you click on such links, they will direct you to their spam websites, where you may end up a victim.
+Once you click on such links, they will direct you to their spam websites, where you may end up being a victim.

 Mass-mailed malware infection can quickly morph into a much more serious problem